-It’s good to be well acquainted with Apple’s App Store guidelines before embarking on any iOS project as there are currently a number of restrictions Apple impose on apps being submitted to the App Store.
-The best option is to go through the guidelines yourself to be fully up-to-date on what is not allowed.
+It’s a good idea to be well acquainted with Apple’s App Store guidelines before embarking on any iOS project as there are currently a number of restrictions Apple impose on apps being submitted to the App Store.

-We can also advise on what we think will be acceptable to Apple based on our experience with submitting apps and making sure they pass the review process.
-This can often be down to the subjectivity of the Apple reviewer on specific elements of functionality that Apple’s guidelines are not 100% clear on.
+We can advise on what we think will be acceptable to Apple based on our experience and ensure they pass the review process once ready for launch.

 One thing we are often asked is ‘do Apple really take 30% of all revenue?’.
 The answer is invariably and unfortunately yes.
 Both Apple and Google Play App Stores take a 30% revenue cut of all app purchases, in-app payments and subscriptions.